Member Login | Sign Up

 Durability Guarantees

-With most people playing tennis on hard courts, one of the most common knocks on tennis shoes is their lack of durability.
+Hard courts are some of the most popular, so a common complaint about tennis shoes is their lack of durability.

 Frequently, players are frustrated when their shoes only last a few months, and it can become expensive to replace them continually.
 As a result, many retailers and shoe brands will offer durability guarantees for specific models to help instill confidence in buying a new pair.

-Typically, a guarantee will be valid for a set period, i.e., six months, and only for the shoe’s outsole.
+Typically, a guarantee is valid for a set period, such as six months, and only for the shoe’s outsole.

-If you buy a shoe with a similar guarantee, keep in mind that there are guidelines for replacement, which tend to be strict.
-Often, a player must wear entirely through the outsole for a valid claim.
+If you buy a shoe with a similar guarantee, keep in mind that replacement guidelines tend to be strict.
+Often, a player must wear the shoe entirely through the outsole for a valid claim.

 In my opinion, it’s a double-edged sword.
 It’s great that you can request to have your shoes replaced if you wear through the sole that quickly.
 However, if you’re still playing with a shoe that’s anywhere near wearing through the outsole, it’s less than ideal and can be dangerous because it means you have significantly less traction.